fadden/CiderPress2/DiskArc/Arc/AppleLink-notes.md

 wrote BLU, the Binary II Library Utility).
 The file format was assigned file type LBR/$8001, but no file type note was published.
 Files typically end in ".ACU".

+ACU was a ProDOS 8 application, but included forward-looking support for features like resource forks and non-ProDOS operating systems.
+In practice it was only used for plain ProDOS files.

 Files in ACU archives can be stored with or without compression.
 The only supported algorithm is SQueeze, a combination of RLE and Huffman encoding.
-The format is the same as is used by Binary II, but without the filename header.
+The format is the same as that used by Binary II, but without the filename header.

 ## File Structure ##